DrewNaylor/guinget/docs/How-to-use.md

 These will persist across closing the `Apply changes` window and restarting or upgrading guinget.
 Additionally, some options may also apply to actions like uninstallation.

+Installation options can also be changed from `Tools>Options...>Apply Changes`.
+This tab will have slightly more detailed names for the options, but they're similar to the equivalent ones in the `Apply changes` window.
+In some cases, this will be the only place to change certain options, but a link will be added to the `Apply changes` window to open this tab if that's ever the case.

 ## Searching for packages

 You can search for packages using the search bar in the toolbar at the top of the window.
 This only filters the `Package` column for now, but other columns are planned to be supported.
 To start a search, do one of the following: